YevChern/sanxs-force/README.md

 interface file by hand.
 You will find it in the "python" directory.

-To build and install the Python API, build the "PythonInstall" target, for example by typing "make PythonInstall".
+To build and install the Python API, build the "PythonInstall" target, for example by typing `make PythonInstall`.
 (If you are installing into the system Python, you may need to use sudo.)
 This runs SWIG to generate the C++ and Python files for the extension module (REPluginWrapper.cpp and REplugin.py), then runs a setup.py script to build and install the module.
 Once you do that, you can use the plugin from your Python scripts: